-NB This protocol is a guideline.
-While it is intended to be comprehensive, it is recognised that it may not cover every possible set of circumstances which might arise.
-Abuse includes physical, sexual and mental abuse and must be read with regard to staff, students and their families.
+NOTE: This protocol is intended to function as a guideline.
+While it is intended to be comprehensive, it is recognised that it may not cover all of the situations and circumstances which might arise.
+Abuse and harassment includes physical, sexual and mental abuse and harassment and this policy is intended to apply to staff, students and their families.